 About This Statistic

 The statistic depicts the global baby food market size based on sales in 2010 and 2015.
-In 2010, total baby food sales amounted to 36.7 billion U.S. dollars worldwide.
+In 2015, total baby food sales are forecast to amount to 55 billion U.S. dollars worldwide.

 The global baby food market comprises foods intended for the special nutrition of babies and infants.
 The largest single categories on the baby food market are baby formula, dried baby food, and prepared baby food.